North Carolina man wins worldwide cornhole tournament

 He sees cornhole as more than just a sport, but as a way to make lifelong friendships.

 “Well cornhole for me, I’ve met so many people along the way,” Jones said.
-“Just different tournaments from different states, cornhole has been great to me.
-I mean just meeting people.
-It’s definitely something that’s been a part of my life for probably the last 13 years and competitively probably for the last, you know, five to eight years.”
+“Just different tournaments from different states, cornhole has been great to me.”

 Jones plans to return to the tournament next year.
 He will be playing in the pro division since he won the overall champion award in the amateur division.